cesareuseche/my-blog-portfolio/content/articles/how-to-learn-typescript-a-beginners-guide.md

 Experiment with TypeScript directly in the TypeScript Playground.

 ---
-Here's also a great beginner's tutorial video that I recommend watching.
+Here's a great beginner's tutorial video that I recommend watching.

 [![Typescript Beginner's Tutorial](https://img.youtube.com/vi/e2nkq3h1P68/0.jpg)](https://youtu.be/30LWjhZzg50?si=tQASyMiwhoG6lCiv)

-This is a great way to start learning, it is a great step by step tutorial and covers all the **fundamentals of Typescript**
+This is a great way to start learning, it is a great step-by-step tutorial and covers all the **fundamentals of TypeScript.**

 ---